 The annual Chick Clark Kids' Fishing Program began in 2003.

-This event is hosted by the City of Longmont’s Open Space Division and the non-profit, Kids’ Fishing Inc. with assistance from Colorado Parks and Wildlife, Bennett's Tackle Shop of Berthoud, the Longmont Foundation and the Longmont Breakfast Optimists.
+This event is hosted by the City of Longmont’s Open Space Division and the non-profit Kids’ Fishing Inc., with assistance from Colorado Parks and Wildlife, Bennett's Tackle Shop of Berthoud, Longmont Foundation and Longmont Breakfast Optimists.
 The event is funded through private donations by Longmont businesses and numerous anonymous citizen donations.

 Izaak Walton Pond is managed year round for youth fishing only, ages 15 years of age and younger.
 Chick Clark Kids’ Fishing Program is sponsored by private citizens, local businesses, Colorado Parks and Wildlife, and the City of Longmont.

 Izaak Walton Park is home to a 15.7 acre pond, which is managed as a recreational fishery for the exclusive use of children.
 Adults are encouraged to help kids fishing, but must preserve this special spot for children.

 Naturally reproducing fish contained in the pond include: Large-mouth Bass, Black Crappie, Black Bullheads, Blue-gills, Green Sunfish and Carp.
 The program stocks catchable rainbow trout in the spring and catchable channel catfish in the early summer.